bookYEA/bridgeBASE/base/README.md

 ```

 Custom bridging:

 ```bash
 LOCAL_TOKEN=0x123...
 REMOTE_TOKEN=0x456...
 TO=0x789...
 AMOUNT=1000000 forge script BridgeTokensToSolanaScript --account testnet-admin --rpc-url $BASE_RPC --broadcast -vvvv
 ```

+- `LOCAL_TOKEN`: address of ERC20 token on Base
+- `REMOTE_TOKEN`: bytes32 representation of SPL mint pubkey on Solana (`0x069be72ab836d4eacc02525b7350a78a395da2f1253a40ebafd6630000000000` for native SOL)
+- `TO`: bytes32 representation of Solana pubkey receiver (this is your Solana wallet address if bridging SOL and it should be your associated token account if bridging into an SPL token)
+- `AMOUNT`: The amount of Base tokens to bridge in wei

 ### Testing Utilities